Innoactive/Hub-Base-Asset-Pipeline/readme.md

 Afterwards, your pipeline implementation should be based on `BaseRemoteAssetPipeline`.

-You can establish a connection between your newly created pipeline and the holocloud® by creating a command line script like the following:
+You can establish a connection between your newly created pipeline and the Innoactive Hub® by creating a command line script like the following:

 ```python